2026 Hands-On Review

 Approx $350

-The etz-I is an engineering marvel with a rotating ring burr (RRB) system, which eliminates driveshaft wobble entirely.
-Its retractable handle makes it the most portable flagship-tier grinder for the traveling coffee enthusiast.
+Engineering marvel.
+The etz-I uses a rotating ring burr (RRB) system that eliminates driveshaft wobble entirely.
+Retractable handle makes it the most portable flagship-tier grinder for traveling coffee enthusiasts.

-The RRB (Rotating Ring Burr) system is a radical departure from the norm.
+RRB is a radical departure.
 Traditionally, the inner cone burr rotates while the outer ring stays still.
-Etzinger flipped this: the inner burr is fixed to the driveshaft for absolute zero wobble, while the outer ring burr rotates.
-This creates a 'direct-path' for the coffee, resulting in a remarkably fluffy and clump-free output that is ready for the portafilter with zero WDT required.
+Etzinger flipped this: inner burr fixed to the driveshaft for absolute zero wobble, outer ring rotates.
+Direct-path for the coffee.
+Remarkably fluffy, clump-free output.
+Ready for the portafilter with zero WDT required.

 Travelers will also appreciate the retractable handle, which slides into the body when not in use, and the distinct lack of 'static cling' thanks to the anti-static coating on the exit chute.
 It is a tool for the precision engineer, someone who appreciates a design that solves old problems (like driveshaft alignment and static) through clever mechanical reimagining rather than just brute-force build quality.